Practical founder guide v1

 Effective management evidence

-Incorporation Checklist SARL or SARL-S incorporation readiness.
+Incorporation checklist SARL or SARL-S incorporation readiness.

 • Name checked.